Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: FCNC Suppression and Proton Stability

 It is instructive to contrast the present construction with more conventional GUTs based on regular embeddings, such as $SU(5)$ or $SO(10)$.
 In minimal $SU(5)$, proton decay\cite{Weinberg1979Bviol,WilczekZee1979,SuperK2017,PDG2024} arises at tree level from leptoquark gauge bosons that couple directly to quark--lepton currents with unsuppressed strength, leading to stringent lower bounds on the unification scale.
 In $SO(10)$ models, although the embedding of a full fermion family is more natural, dangerous baryon- and lepton-number violating operators typically persist unless additional symmetries or carefully tuned Higgs sectors are introduced.

-By contrast, in the present $E_6\to G(2) \times SU(3)_A$ framework, the special embedding forbids such leptoquark couplings at the gauge level.
-Proton decay can arise only through mixing between light leptons and heavy $G(2)$-charged states and it is therefore parametrically suppressed by the lifting of exotics via heavy vectorlike states.
-These negligible controlled mixings naturally explain the longevity of the proton and the absence of observable FCNCs, without affecting the gauge unification pattern or the dark $G(2)$ sector responsible for glueball DM \cite{Masi2024}.
-From this perspective, the suppression of FCNCs and proton decay are not independent requirements but two facets of the same mechanism.\\
+By contrast, in the special \(E_6\to G(2)\times SU(3)_A\) framework, the dangerous leptoquark currents are not generic gauge currents of the low-energy spectrum.
+In the \(E_7\) completion this statement becomes a projection condition: the projected light spectrum must have negligible overlap with the broken \(G(2)/SU(3)_C\) currents that connect light quarks to light leptons.
+Any residual proton-decay amplitude is then controlled by \(\vartheta_{\rm LQ}\) and by the heavy vector mass \(m_{\mathcal X}\).
+These negligible controlled mixings explain the longevity of the proton and the absence of observable FCNCs, without affecting the gauge unification pattern or the dark $G(2)$ sector responsible for glueball DM \cite{Masi2024}.
+Therefore proton stability and flavor protection are not unrelated assumptions, but two consequences of the same projected and multi-threshold exceptional structure.